 Ayaw palita: ang pinakagamay sa batch (runt), ang nagkahak, o ang naay hubag sa pusod.

-Tip sa panahon: Palit og baktin sa Hulyo–Agosto para ibaligya sa Disyembre — pinakataas ang presyo sa baboy.
+Tip sa panahon: Palit og baktin sa Hulyo-Agosto para ibaligya sa Disyembre, pinakataas ang presyo sa baboy.

 Learn More

-- Profit Simulator — model your return
+- Profit Simulator to model your return before buying